MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-KT-Module12-paired.md

          - $30 \le n < 100$: We can relax the condition a little; the distribution of the sample differences must have no extreme outliers or skewness.

-         - $n \ge 100$: Can assume the sampling distribution of $\bar{x}_d$ is nearly normal, even if the underlying distribution of individual observations is not.
+         - $n \ge 100$: Can assume the sampling distribution of $\bar{y}_d$ is nearly normal, even if the underlying distribution of individual observations is not.

 * **Standard error of the sample mean difference**: